Wenfei-Xian/FCSSR/benchmark/Perfect/Readme.md

-This script was used to benchmark of perfect SSR tools.
+This script was used to benchmark the performance of various SSR tools.
 ```
 for i in {1..3};do bash benckmark.sh t2t-col.20210610.fa ;done > time.txt
 ```